Benefit society: Current benefit societies

 Many of the features of benefit organizations today have been assimilated into organizations that rely on the corporate and political structures of our time.
-Insurance companies, religious charities, credit unions and democratic governments now perform many of the same functions that were once the purview of ethnically- or culturally-affiliated mutual benefit associations.
+Insurance companies, religious charities, credit unions, and democratic governments now perform many of the same functions that were once the purview of ethnically- or culturally-affiliated mutual benefit associations.

-New technologies have provided yet more new opportunities for humanity to support itself through mutual aid.
+New technologies have provided yet more opportunities for humanity to support itself through mutual aid.
 Recent authors have described the networked affiliations that produce collaborative projects.
-In modern Asia rotating credit associations organized within communities or workplaces were widespread through the early twentieth century and continue in our time.
+In modern Asia, rotating credit associations organized within communities or workplaces were widespread through the early twentieth century and continue in our time.
 Habitat for Humanity in the United States is a leading example of shared credit and labor pooled to help low-income people afford adequate housing.

-In post-disaster reactions, formal benefit societies of our time often lend aid to others outside their immediate membership, while ad hoc benefit associations form among neighbors or refugees, generally lasting only as long as the emergency exists.
-Ad hoc mutual aid associations have been seen organized among strangers facing shared challenges in such disparate settings as the Woodstock Music and Arts Festival in New York in 1969, during the Beijing Tiananmen square protests of 1989, for neighborhood defense during the Los Angeles Riots of 1992, and work of the organization Common Ground Collective which formed in New Orleans after Hurricane Katrina in 2005.
-The Rainbow Family organizes gatherings in National Forests of the United States each year around age old models of ad hoc mutual aid.
+In post-disaster reactions, formal benefit societies of our time often lend aid to others outside their immediate membership.
+In contrast, ad hoc benefit associations form among neighbors or refugees, generally lasting only as long as the emergency exists.
+Ad hoc mutual aid associations have been seen organized among strangers facing shared challenges in such disparate settings as the Woodstock Music and Arts Festival in New York in 1969, during the Beijing Tiananmen Square protests of 1989, for neighborhood defense during the Los Angeles Riots of 1992, and work of the organization Common Ground Collective which formed in New Orleans after Hurricane Katrina in 2005.
+The Rainbow Family organizes gatherings in National Forests of the United States each year around age-old models of ad hoc mutual aid.

 North America

 Benefit societies, fraternal benefit societies or "fraternals" are not-for-profit membership organizations that have a representative form of government and are organized through a lodge system, commonly represented in the societies of North America. to carry out social, intellectual, educational, charitable, benevolent, moral, fraternal, patriotic or religious purposes.
-"Fraternals" provide members with life insurance and other financial protection benefits in accordance with state law and use the earnings to fund member-supported community activities.
-Fraternals are chartered by state law and have been exempt from income tax under Section 501(c)(8) of the United States Tax Code since 1909.
+Fraternals provide members with life insurance and other financial protection benefits following state law and use the earnings to fund member-supported community activities.
+Fraternal benefit societies are chartered by state law and have been exempt from income tax under Section 501(c)(8) of the United States Tax Code since 1909.

 History

 Fraternal Benefit Societies trace their lineage back through mutual societies, friendly societies and eventually to medieval guilds.

-Many fraternal benefit societies were founded to serve the needs of immigrants and other under-served groups who shared common bonds of religion, ethnicity, gender, occupation or shared values.
+Many fraternal benefit societies were founded to serve the needs of immigrants and other underserved groups who shared common bonds of religion, ethnicity, gender, occupation, or shared values.
 The first modern American fraternal benefit society was the Ancient Order of United Workmen, founded by John J. Upchurch in 1868.
 "The Order of Knights of Pythias is a great international fraternity which was founded in Washington, DC, February 19, 1864, by Justus H. Rathbone..."
 The Knights had an "Endowment Rank" which included life, health and disability insurance.

-As Walter Bayse wrote in his history of fraternals:
+As Walter Bayse wrote in his history of fraternal insurance:

 Structure

 Model Fraternal Code

-The Model Fraternal Code which has been adopted in some form by most states defines fraternals as follows:
+The Model Fraternal Code, which has been adopted in some form by most states, defines fraternal benefit societies as follows: